 K. Jane Williams

-Ms. Williams leads an agency of more than 500 people located in Washington D.C. and 10 regional offices across the country.
-She is responsible for managing an annual budget of over $13 billion that assists over 3,000 transit providers in all U.S. states and territories.
-The FTA is one of the U.S. Department of Transportation’s nine operating administrations and provides financial and technical assistance to local public transit systems, including buses, subways, light rail, commuter rail, trolleys and ferries.
+Ms. Williams leads an agency of nearly 600 people located in Washington D.C. and regional and metro offices across the country.
+She is responsible for managing an annual budget of over $13 billion, assisting more than 3,000 transit providers across all U.S. states and territories.
+FTA is one of nine U.S. Department of Transportation operating administrations and provides financial and technical assistance to local public transit systems, including buses, subways, light rail, commuter rail, trolleys and ferries.